-Community photographyOver-the-shoulder perspectives Community over-theshoulder perspective photography shows the wider community being impacted by engagement with ACU students, staff, or alumni.
+Community photography Over-the-shoulder perspectives Community over-theshoulder perspective photography shows the wider community being impacted by engagement with ACU students, staff, or alumni.
 The focus is the community viewed loosely from the perspective of one person, ie over their shoulder.
 Community over-the-shoulder perspective photography, either on its own or juxtaposed with a portrait, enables us to tell rich stories across the various aspects of our complex organisation.
 A minimum of two and no more than three community members should be captured in the background to reduce complexity.
 TALENT ACU talent should embody and personify our traits of being broadminded, enterprising, far-sighted, and just.
 They should possess a confident and individual sense of self and should represent different ages and ethnicities.
 LOCATION Photography should be shot in indoor or outdoor locations appropriate to the scenario.
 Ideally, real-world, rather than classroom locations should be used.
 STYLING AND PROPPING Rather than looking at the camera, talent should be captured naturally engaged in the activity.
 International considerations As photography may be used in international markets, it is important to acknowledge cultural sensitivities.
 Provocative clothing should be avoided.
 Exposed skin, piercings and tattoos may not be appropriate for some international markets.
 COMPOSITION Community members should be shot loosely over the shoulder of ACU students, staff, or alumni.
 Consideration should be given to producing photography that can appear in extreme landscape format.
 FOCUS A shallow depth of field should be used to maintain focus on the community members and to add depth to the image.
 LIGHTING Lighting should be natural with contrasting highlights and shadows.
 POST-PRODUCTION Imagery should have a slightly warm feel.

-©2017 ACU Brand Identity Guidelines

-Community photography Campus architecture

-Community campus architecture photography captures interesting wideangle exterior views of our impressive built facilities and must feature members of our community.
-Juxtaposition of campus architecture imagery is used to tell a story of different perspectives:

-from the old to the new, from urban to rural, or to showcase empathy through the shared form of our architecture.
-Images that show an empty campus, chapel or classroom should be avoided.

-LOCATION

-Campus architecture imagery includes external architectural environments that provide powerful graphic images.

-LIGHTING

-Lighting should be natural but dramatic, adding to the awe-inspiring nature of the imagery.
-COMPOSITION An asymmetrical composition or striking perspective, using strong angles and graphic shapes, adds dynamism to campus architecture imagery.
-A minimum of two community members should be captured.
-It is also acceptable to capture community members out of focus and in motion.
+Community photography Campus architecture - wide view Community campus architecture photography wide view captures interesting wide-angle exterior views of our impressive built facilities.
+It must feature members of our community.
+Juxtaposition of campus architecture imagery is used to tell a story of different perspectives: from the old to the new, from urban to rural, or to showcase empathy through the shared form of our architecture.
+TALENT A minimum of two community members should be captured to give context and life to campus architecture wide view photography.
+They are, however, not the main focus and should be captured in motion and out of focus as a proportionately smaller element.
+LOCATION Campus architecture imagery includes external architectural environments with dynamic angles that provide powerful graphic images.
+LIGHTING Golden hour lighting should be used to enhance the dramatic, aweinspiring nature of the imagery.
+COMPOSITION A wide- to super wide-angled lens should be used to capture an asymmetrical composition or striking perspective.
+Strong angles and graphic shapes add dynamism to campus architecture imagery.
+Vertical distortion on the architecture should be kept to a minimum.